COLLECTIVE NOUNS

 calendar of dates

-diurnum of dayllies
+diurnum of daylilies

-avoidance of devil's walking stick
+avoidance of devil's walking sticks

 outbreak of disease (epiphytotic)